LeeMorinUCF/Hidden_Comp_Risks/README.md

 ```

-The incidence of this offfence declines with age, with a peak at age group 20-24.
+The incidence of this offence declines with age, with a peak at age group 20-24.
 The benchmark age group that is dropped is the under 16 age group, with ages ranging from 12 to 15.

 #### Two-point violations (speeding 21-30 over or 7 other violations)